 The tax board is established under the Tax Administration Act No. 28 of 2011 (TAA) and consists of an advocate or attorney as chairperson.
 Such advocate or attorney is appointed to a panel of suitable advocates or attorneys by the Minister of Finance in consultation with the Judge-President of the relevant Provincial Division.

-The tax board is administered by a clerk of the board, who is a SARS official at the SARS Branch Office responsible for the administration of the tax board in that area and acts as convener of the tax board.
+The tax board is administered by the clerk of the tax board, who is a SARS official at the SARS Branch Office responsible for the administration of the tax board in that area and acts as convener of the tax board.

 An appeal against an assessment must in the first instance be heard by a tax board, if—

-- The tax in dispute does not exceed the amount the Minister determines by public notice – currently R500 000
+- The tax in dispute does not exceed the amount the Minister determines by public notice – currently R1 000 000

 A tax court does not have the same status as the High Court but is a tribunal created by statue that only has the powers afforded to it by law.
 The tax court has jurisdiction over: